-Cash, cash equivalents, short-term investments, trade receivables, accounts payable, advances received for programs and deferred revenue - These assets and liabilities have carrying amounts that approximate fair value because of the short maturity of these instruments.
+Fair value of financial instruments: Cash, cash equivalents, short-term investments, accounts receivable, accounts payable, advances received for programs and deferred revenue have carrying amounts that approximate fair value because of the short maturity of these instruments.

 Annuities payable: Annuities payable represent the actuarial present value of amounts due under annuity agreements paid over various periods, generally the life of the donor.
-Present value is calculated using the Annuity 2000 Mortality table with no adjustments, assuming a variable interest rate of 4 to 6 percent, compounded annually, and no provision for a surplus or contingency reserve.
-The interest rate is determined by the year of contribution and the guaranteed duration period.
+Present value is calculated using the Annuity 2000 Mortality table with no adjustments, assuming an interest rate of 3.5% to 6% compounded annually, and no provision for a surplus or contingency reserve.
+The interest rate is determined by the year of contribution and the guaranteed duration period, if any.

 Interest rate swap agreements: CRS uses interest rate swap contracts principally to manage the risk that changes in interest rates have on its floating rate long-term debt.
-The following is a summary of CRS's risk management strategy and the effect of this strategy on the financial statements.
+The following is a summary of CRS' risk management strategy and the effect of this strategy on the financial statements.